Chas McCormick Player Props: Astros vs. Brewers

 Chas McCormick At The Plate

-- McCormick is batting .242 with six doubles, two home runs and seven walks.
+- McCormick has six doubles, two home runs and seven walks while hitting .229.

-- In 57.9% of his games this year (11 of 19), McCormick has picked up at least one hit, and in five of those games (26.3%) he recorded multiple hits.
+- McCormick has reached base via a hit in 11 games this season (of 20 played), and had multiple hits in five of those games.

-- He has gone deep in two of 19 games played this season, and in 2.7% of his plate appearances.
+- In 20 games played this season, he has gone deep in two of them.

-- McCormick has driven home a run in six games this year (31.6%), including more than one RBI in 15.8% of his games and producing three or more of his team's runs on one occasion..
+- McCormick has had at least one RBI in 30.0% of his games this season (six of 20), with two or more RBI three times (15.0%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored at least one run six times this year (31.6%), including one multi-run game.
+- In six of 20 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.